emmo-repo/EMMOntoPy/README.md

       - PyYAML:  Required for generating documentation with pandoc.

   * Java.
 Needed for reasoning.

   * [Graphviz][Graphviz]: Needed for graph generation.

   * [pandoc][pandoc]: Only used for generated documentation from markdown to nicely formatted html or pdf.
+Tested with v2.1.2.

   * [XeLaTeX][XeLaTeX] or [pdfLaTeX][pdfLaTeX] and the `upgreek` latex
-    package (included in texlive-was on RetHat-based distributions) for generation of pdf documentation.
+    package (included in `texlive-was` on RetHat-based distributions and `texlive-latex-extra` on Ubuntu) for generation of pdf documentation.
 If your ontology contains unicode characters, we recommend XeLaTeX.

 [Owlready2]: https://pypi.org/project/Owlready2/